dylian94/domoticz-GoodWeSEMS/README.md

     - current - Output current (ampere)
     - voltage - Output Voltage

-There is a lot more information available trough the GooWe API if you would like to have a specific feature added too this plugin please submit an issue as indicated in the paragraph above.
+There is a lot more information available trough the GoodWe API if you would like to have a specific feature added too this plugin please submit an issue as indicated in the paragraph above.